-Overview: This is an easy hike to the 25 foot Hemlock Falls in the South Mountain Reservation in Essex County.
+This lovely 1.6 mile hike to the dramatic 25-foot Hemlock Falls in the South Mountain Reservation is one of our Top 10 hikes in New Jersey.
 Park in the Tulip Springs parking area for a less than 2 mile round trip hike to the falls.

 Length: 1.6 miles